JoseMoranUrena523/login-with-zbd/README.md

 ## Troubleshooting and Support

-If you encounter any issues when setting up the environment variables, please reach out to me on Discord at “Coffee L. Burger#5667”.
+If you encounter any issues when setting up the environment variables, please reach out to me on Discord at “Coffee L. Arkoburger#5667”.
 I will be happy to assist you further. =)

 ## Disclaimer

-This repository and its contents were created by Jose Moran Urena, a developer in partnership with ZEBEDEE LLC.
+This repository and its contents were created by Jose Moran Urena, a former developer of ZEBEDEE LLC.
 The contents of this repository are the sole responsibility of Jose Moran Urena and do not necessarily reflect the views or policies of ZEBEDEE LLC.